justjake/teeveed/README.md

 everything in jruby in 2.0.0 mode. usual setup with Bundler. at some point PostgreSQL will be required.

+You should get [drip](https://github.com/flatland/drip) in your ~/bin, and then `source drip.env.sh` before launching any of this ruby junk.
+Drip'll put the spring back in your step!

 TODO: tests or something

 ## Goals